bluemonkmn/vscode-accurev/README.md

 - Log now reports all commands sent to AccuRev and outputs results shorter than 256 characters.
 - Automatic login works better.

+### 0.1.0
+- Improved startup sequence to better detect when login is needed (corrects problem where first startup does not show any files).
+- More AccuRev log output during startup.

 ### See [Change Log](CHANGELOG.md) for details.

 -----------------------------------------------------------------------------------------------------------